Reflexive dg categories in algebra and topology: Chains and cochains on topological spaces

 \begin{lem} Let $X$ be a simply connected $k$-finite topological space.
 Then $\Omega X$ is a $k$-finite type space. \end{lem} \begin{proof} It suffices to check that $H^q(\Omega X,k)$ is finite dimensional for every $q$.
 This is a standard argument using the cohomological Serre spectral sequence associated to the path fibration $\Omega X \to PX \to X$, where $PX\simeq *$ is the path space of $X$.
 This spectral sequence has $E_2$ page $H^p(X,H^q(\Omega X,k))\cong H^p(X,k)\otimes_k H^q(\Omega X,k)$ and converges to $H^{p+q}(PX,k)$.
 Since $X$ was $k$-finite, the spectral sequence degenerates after finitely many pages.
 Since $X$ was simply connected, we have $H^0(\Omega X)\cong k$, and so the $q=0$ column of the $E_2$ page consists of a finite number of finite dimensional vector spaces (namely, the $H^p(X,k)$).
 Since $PX$ is contractible - and in particular has vanishing $H^1$ - we see that the $q=1$ column of the $E_2$ page must also consist of a finite number of finite dimensional vector spaces.
 Continuing inductively we see that all entries on the $E_2$ page are finite dimensional, as desired. \end{proof}

 \begin{prop} Let $X$ be a $k$-finite topological space.
 Then $C^\bullet X$ is reflexive.
 If $X$ is simply connected, then $C_\bullet\Omega X$ is reflexive. \end{prop} \begin{proof} The first claim follows from \Cref{propcoconncor}, since $H^0(X)$ is semisimple.
-For the second claim, note that $H_0(\Omega X)\simeq k$ if $X$ is simply connected.
-In particular, $C_\bullet \Omega X$ is a connective augmented $k$-algebra, which by \Cref{serrelem} is locally proper.
+For the second claim, note that $C_\bullet \Omega X$ is a connective $k$-algebra, which by \Cref{serrelem} is locally proper.
 Hence it is reflexive by \Cref{thm: reflexivity via KD for conn. algs}. \end{proof}